How Keno Payouts Work

 RTP vs. House Edge

 RTP + House Edge = 100%.
 If RTP is 74.7%, the house edge is 25.3%.
 The house edge is the casino's average profit per dollar wagered.
-It's mathematically guaranteed over the long run — individual sessions are not.
+It's mathematically guaranteed over the long run, even though individual sessions are not.

 How Paytables Vary